Stuycs-K/project03-final-10-pany-wus-lil/DEVLOG.md

 I've create a method to produce a list of n number of random cards using srand(time).
 I've started to work on a method to remove a certain card from the list, but I can't seem to figure out the why the function is segementation faulting. ~ 1 hour

 ### 2024-01-08 - Remove card
 I wrote a method to remove a card from the list, works for first, middle, and last nodes.
 I also created a draw card method that will add a random card to the end of the list.
+Made search method to enhance the remove method (whether or not you can play the card) ~ 1.1 hours

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.